dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

    |      \\X      | capital letter |
    |      \\w      |any alphanumeric character|

   For example, the pattern can be used to show hyphens as needed in the input field of the data element.
-E.g "\d\d\d-\d\d\d-\d\d\d, would show an hyphen for every third digit.
+E.g. "\d\d\d-\d\d\d-\d\d\d, would show a hyphen for every third digit.

 8. Select an **Option set**.